Diocese of Greensburg: 1980 to present

 Connare retired in 1987 after 27 years as bishop.
-His replacement was Auxiliary Bishop Anthony G. Bosco of Pittsburgh, named by Pope John Paul II in 1987.
+His replacement that same year was Auxiliary Bishop Anthony G. Bosco.
 Bosco changed diocese policy on sacraments to combine the sacrament of confirmation and the first eucharist for children on the same day.
 He created the diocesan Department of Education and Spiritual Formation.
 Bosco retired in 2004.

 In 2004, John Paul II appointed Monsignor Lawrence Brandt from the Diocese of Erie as the fourth bishop of the Diocese of Greensburg.
 In 2010, Brandt established the Diocesan Poverty Relief Fund for direct aid to the poor in the diocese.
 In 2014, Brandt sued the U.S. Department of Health and Human Service over a provision in the Affordable Care Act that required certain religious institutions to provide contraceptive coverage in employer health insurance plans.
 The suit characterized this provision as an infringement on religious liberty.
 Brandt retired in 2015.

-Reverend Edward C. Malesic from the Diocese of Harrisburg was named as the next bishop of Greensburg by Pope Francis in 2015.
+Edward C. Malesic was named as the next bishop of Greensburg in 2015.
 On July 1, 2020, Malesic announced the Saint Pope John Paul II Tuition Opportunity Partnership (TOP) to provided $4.1 million in scholarships and tuition assistance to Catholic schools in the diocese.
-The pope in 2020 appointed him as bishop of the Diocese of Cleveland.
+In 2020, he was appointed bishop of the Diocese of Cleveland.

 As of 2023, the bishop of Greensburg is Larry J. Kulick from Greensburg, named by Pope Francis in 2021.